textanalyticsman/ansible-soa-wldt/README.md

 This role patches OPatch, Oracle SOA, Oracle Weblogic and Oracle Coherence.

-### rcu
+### certificates

-This role executes Repository Creation Utility (RCU) to create database schemas that are used by Oracle SOA 12.2.1.4.
+This role creates self-signed certificates and configure key stores, trust stores and SSL for the SOA domain.

 ### createsoadomain

-This role creates a SOA domain with the architecture explained at the beginning of this document.
+By using Weblogic Deploy Tooling, this role creates a SOA domain with the architecture explained at the beginning of this document.
+Importantly, Weblogic Deploy Tooling is also used to create RCU schemas.

 ### pack